-My name is Sara Goddard and I’m a mother, wife, sustainability expert and public servant.
+My name is Sara Goddard and I’m an environmental activist, sustainability adviser, and public servant.

-Green That Life is a guide for sustainable living.
-Its purpose is to provide practical tools, tips and resources related to a variety of sustainability topics, including waste reduction, pollution prevention, food waste, environmental activism, and more.
+Green That Life is your guide for sustainable living.
+Its mission is to shift public opinion and consumer behavior through informative, inspirational, and original content.
+GTL provides practical tools, tips, and resources related to a variety of sustainability topics, including waste reduction, pollution prevention, food waste, environmental activism, and more.

-My own journey to a green life began ten years ago when I was asked to create a sustainability plan for my town.
-While I had been deeply involved for many years in numerous civic activities, I had absolutely no idea what a sustainability plan was.
-I blithely said “sure!” not realizing that this decision would spark a myriad of dramatic changes, not only for myself, but my town.
+My own path to a “green life” began over ten years ago when I was asked to create a sustainability plan for my town.
+While I had been deeply involved for many years in various civic activities, I had absolutely no idea what a sustainability plan was.
+I blithely said “sure!” not realizing that this decision would spark numerous changes, not only for myself but for my town.

-Since then, I’ve been asked to speak, consult and guide other groups and communities with their civic initiatives.
-While listening, my message has always been consistent: know your community, work and partner with others, and always be positive in your approach.
+Since then, I’ve been asked to speak, consult, and guide other groups and communities with their civic initiatives.
+While listening, my message has always been consistent: In order to inspire others to take action with you, it’s important to know your community, work, and partner with others, and always be positive in your approach.

 What Does This Mean for You?

-On a personal level, the message is the same:
+On a personal level, the message for you is the same:

 - Know yourself and your strengths.

 - Work to encourage change in your family and with friends.

 - Always be positive as you work towards making change.